How Much Does it Cost to Treat Rising Damp?

 "Wait, why does my location matter for the labour price, though?"

-Well, the thing is that labour prices differ across the UK.
+Labour prices differ across the UK.
 Factors in determining this would include the cost of living in a given area and the level of competition or lack thereof.

 The cost of hiring a professional in the UK tends to be higher in the southeast (London in particular), while prices are generally below average in northern England, Scotland and Northern Ireland.